-The US government and universities should also take an evidence- and risk-based assessment when determining whether to admit students into major research programs.
+The US government and universities should also make an evidenceand risk-based assessment when determining whether to admit students into major research programs.
 The current system, known as the Student and Exchange Visitor Information System (SEVIS),24 is designed "to track and monitor schools and programs, students, exchange visitors and their dependents while approved to participate in the US education system."
 SEVIS collects data on surnames and first names, addresses, date and country of birth, dependents' information, nationality/citizenship, funding, school, program name, date of study commencement, education degree level, and authorization for on-campus employment.
 As of March 2011, China had the largest number of students in SEVIS, at 158,698.25

-The FBI has access to all of the student data contained in SEVIS, and no longer needs the permission of DHS to initiate investigations of foreign students.26 However, the laws, regulations, and directives governing SEVIS do not require some additional critical pieces of information, which are nonetheless perceived to be important to manage the program.
-According to the Government Accounting Office (GAO):
+The FBI has access to all of the student data contained in SEVIS and no longer needs the permission of the Department of Homeland Security to initiate investigations of foreign students.26 However, the laws, regulations, and directives governing SEVIS do not require some additional critical pieces of information, which are perceived by the Government Accounting Office (GAO) to be important to managing the program:

-- the nonimmigrant visa number, expiration date, and issuing post are optional and only captured if entered into the system by the school or exchange visitor program; - the nonimmigrant driver's license number and issuing state were imposed by the interagency working group and support investigative efforts; and - the nonimmigrant passport number, passport expiration date, and passport issuing country are optional and only captured if entered into the system by the school or exchange visitor program.27
+- The nonimmigrant visa number, expiration date, and issuing post are optional and only captured if entered into the system by the school or exchange visitor program. - The nonimmigrant driver's license number and issuing state were imposed by the interagency working group and support investigative efforts.

+• The nonimmigrant passport number, passport expiration date, and passport issuing country are optional and only captured if entered into the system by the school or exchange visitor program.27